redcanaryco/AtomicTestHarnesses/Readme.md

 # AtomicTestHarnesses

-AtomicTestHarnesses is a PowerShell module that simulates and validates attack technique execution.
+AtomicTestHarnesses is a library that simulates and validates attack technique execution.
+It consists of a Powershell module for running attack techniques on Windows and also a Python package for running on macOS and Linux

 The details of a technique can vary from attack to attack; AtomicTestHarnesses accounts for this by allowing you to execute many variations of a technique at